Tunable Tradeoff between Quantum and Classical Computation via Nonunitary Zeno-like Dynamics: Abstract

 \section{Abstract}

-We propose and analyze a measurement-based non-unitary variant of the continuous time Grover search algorithm.
-We derive tight analytical lower bounds on its efficiency for arbitrary database sizes and measurement parameters.
-We study the behaviour of the algorithm subject to Oracle errors, and find that it outperforms the standard algorithm for several values of such errors.
-Our analysis is based on deriving a non-hermitian effective description of the algorithm, yielding also a deeper insight into components responsible for the quantum and the classical operation of the protocol.
+We propose and analyze a nonunitary variant of the continuous time Grover search algorithm based on frequent Zeno-type measurements.
+We show that the algorithm scales similarly to the pure quantum version by deriving tight analytical lower bounds on its efficiency for arbitrary database sizes and measurement parameters.
+We also study the behavior of the algorithm subject to noise, and find that under certain oracle and operational errors our measurement-based algorithm outperforms the standard algorithm, showing robustness against these noises.
+Our analysis is based on deriving a non-hermitian effective description of the algorithm, which yields a deeper insight into components responsible for the quantum and the classical operation of the protocol.